Should I go to grad school?

 Graduate school isn’t about exploring your options.
 It’s about deliberately choosing a specific course of study to get a degree you need for your career.

 If you’re still exploring, you’re not ready for graduate school.
-Only until you can write an honest, goal-oriented application essay are you prepared to apply.
+Until you can write an honest, goal-oriented application essay are you prepared to apply.

 Reflect on your specific reasons for attending and your career goals for the future.
 This will help you answer the question of “Should I go to grad school?”
 If your answer is yes, you’ll be ready to put together a compelling graduate school application.

 Which graduate degrees have a high return on investment?
-Check out these 10 lucrative graduate degrees that will make you $100k or more.
+Check out our list of 10 lucrative graduate degrees that will make you $100k or more.